How to View Multiple Images at Once in Photoshop

 Where to go next...

 And there we have it!
 That's how to view and work with multiple open images at once using multi-document layouts in Photoshop!
-In the next lesson in this series, we'll learn how to move images between documents in Photoshop!
+In the next lesson, we'll learn how to move images between documents in Photoshop!